inesines02/quoridor-1/readme.txt

      A   B   C   D   E   F   G   H   I

->Οι τοιχοι εχουν υλοποιηθει ως ενας 2D πινακας struct wall, που ουσιαστικα ειναι το wall direction.

-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-
+Walls are implemented as a 2D array of struct "wall",  (struct wall is basically the wall direction) _-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-